Blood Glucose Measurement

-Blood glucose monitoring, or BM, is the skill where you test a patient’s blood to assess the glucose (sugar) levels within the blood.
+Blood glucose monitoring, is the skill where you test a patient’s blood to assess the glucose (sugar) levels within the blood.

 Patients with diabetes mellitus will perform this on themselves daily to monitor their glucose levels.
 It is therefore performed routinely on diabetic patients in hospital and also in all unconscious/collapsed patients that are brought into A&E to ensure the patient is not having a hypoglycaemic or hyperglycaemic episode.